PatrickLeal/LeetCode-Solutions/README.md

-# Um lugar para guardar minhas soluções do LeetCode
+# Um lugar para guardar minhas soluções do LeetCode e BeeCrowd

-# A place to save my solutions of LeetCode
+# A place to save my solutions of LeetCode and BeeCrowd